All 80 aboard a Delta jet survive after it flips then bursts into flames on a Toronto runway

 HONG KONG (AP) - Panda craze has once again gripped Hong Kong as residents compete to name the territory's first locally-born giant panda cubs who just turned six months old.

-Beluga calf in Chicago will soon be named
+Beluga calf in Chicago is meeting the aquarium’s pod and will soon be named

 CHICAGO (AP) - Charlie Jacobsma slapped the surface of a pool enclosure at Chicago's Shedd Aquarium and scanned the water for movement.